EGI-Federation/documentation/content/en/users/dev-env/notebooks/sharing/_index.md

 ### Managing invitations

-You can see IDs of all users who accepted your invitation and time when they did from the User sharing menu.
+You can see IDs of all users who accepted your invitation and the time when they did from the User sharing menu.
 Click the Refresh button or re-open the user sharing menu window to get an updated view.